The causes of fatigue and how to resolve it quickly

 1. Drink Plenty of Water

-Dehydration is a common side effect of cancer treatment due to side effects, like fevers, vomiting, diarrhoea or excessive urination.
-As dehydration sets in, your blood pressure drops, leading to poor circulation and reduced blood flow to your brain.
-This causes feelings of sleepiness and increases the side effects of chemo brain.
+Dehydration is a common side effect of cancer treatment due to side effects, like fever, vomiting, diarrhoea or excessive urination.
+As dehydration occurs, your blood pressure drops, leading to poor circulation and reduced blood flow to your brain.
+This causes sleepiness and increases chemo brain side effects.

 2. Eating Habits